 We can read media, artefacts, and language against one another.
 This colloquium, generally speaking, collects constellations of these types of objects of relevance to artists, designers, researchers, thinkers and makers.
 Some readings are of practical relevance as common points-of-reference, analysis or criticality — still others serve to inspire, delight and challenge the ways in which we approach practice (including writing) in technology, art, creativity, science and the design of experience.

 In order to help encourage the reading of, and dialogue around, specific key texts we regularly hold a Colloquium at the Critical Media Lab.
-The group meets intermittently at the Lab, mostly on Wednesday mornings.
+The group meets intermittently at the Lab, mostly every other Wednesday afternoon.
 These meet-ups are intended to take advantage of the multiple and diverse interpretations and cross-referencing available to collective readings.
 The intention of these sessions is to provide an entirely inclusive and open forum for different perspectives on the texts we take up.
 For the most part, we will read portions of chapters and essays, as well as present a creative project, intervention or exercise.
 It is not necessary to have prepared overly much prior to the Colloquium meetings, but you’re likely to get more out of each encounter, if you take a look at the materials in advance.
 Texts and discussions will be largely in English, but other main languages include German and French.

 All are always welcome.
 Please see also the Critical Media Lab Philosophy.